MarcMouries/sn-uib-component-template/README.md

 6. Add, commit and push those edits back to your fork on GitHub

-7. Suggest the changes that you made, to be added to the origianl repo using a pull request
+7. Suggest the changes that you made, to be added to the original repo using a pull request